cobbler/cobbler/docs/cobbler-conf.rst

 =====================

 This is a `Python Regex <https://docs.python.org/3/library/re.html>`_ which is responsible to find exactly a single match in all files found by the Python Glob in ``bootloaders_shim_folder``.
-If more or less files are found a message will be logged.
+If more or fewer files are found a message will be logged.

 default: Depending on your distro.
 See values below.